cmckni3/hubot-business-cat/README.md

 ### src

 This directory is home to the actual hubot scripts in the package.
-Your `index.coffee` entry point will load the scripts from this directory.
+Your `index.js` entry point will load the scripts from this directory.

 ### test